jhpyle/docassemble/_docs/config.md

 These packages will be installed when the [Docker] container starts.

+## <a name="python packages"></a>Python packages to install

+On [Docker], you can ensure that particular [Python] packages are installed by providing a list of packages to the `python packages`
+directive:

+{% highlight yaml %}
+python packages:
+  - stripe
+  - slackclient
+{% endhighlight %}

+These packages will be installed when the [Docker] container starts.

 ## <a name="default admin account"></a>Default administrator account credentials

 When a **docassemble** SQL database is first initialized, an